That’s Three Dog Night performing for The Spirit of America Spectacular on July 5th, 1981. I say that’s the real birth of Yacht Rock.

 Well, I saw, you know, this movie in the theater when I was a little kid.
 It used to be on TV a lot.
 You could rent it ten ways from Sunday after a while.
 Hell, at this point, you can watch the whole thing, or download it, straight from the Internet Archive.

 I watch this movie every once in a while.
 I have no idea why.
 I think it’s sorta like the reason people eat Kraft Macaroni and Cheese.
 It’s no good, but they like it anyway.
-I have a hunch that, you know, the movie isn’t any good, but I wouldn’t swear to it.
+I have a hunch that the movie isn’t any good, but I wouldn’t swear to it.
 I wouldn’t swear at it, either, so maybe it’s not that bad.
 The movie didn’t make any money back in the day, and the critics weren’t kind to it.
 But here we are, talking about it, and maybe watching it once a year.
 I’m really not sure why.

 The internet will tell you that Richard Fleischer and Akira Kurosawa directed this movie.
 Akira was hired to do it, but he bugged out before it started.
 But the internet loves Kurosawa for more or less the same reason it likes Mac and Cheese, so he gets mentioned when the movie gets mentioned at all.
 At any rate, Fleischer, and some guys with unpronounceable names made of little pictures made the thing back in 1970.
 Richard Fleischer’s whole career was Mac and Cheese, now that I think of it.
 He directed plenty of profitable pictures, but you mostly watch them ironically, or not at all.
 Stuff like Fantastic Voyage or The Vikings.
 Why do I watch them, too?
 I don’t know, but I do.